Cylix/cpp_redis/README.md

 # cpp_redis
 cpp_redis is C++11 Asynchronous Redis Client.

-Network is based on raw socket API.
+Network is based on raw sockets API.
 This, library is really lightweight.

 ## Requirements
 * C++11